keenlim/hedgehog-edu/README.md

+# hedgehog-edu
+This is the source code for the comparison of CPF Edu Loan and MOE TFL.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

-First, run the development server:
+First, to run the development server on local:

 ```bash
 npm run dev